-If you were to type the word ‘stress’ in any internet search engine you will get a billion pieces of information related to stress and the harm it can cause.
+If you type the word ‘stress’ in any internet search engine, you will get a billion pieces of information related to stress and the harm it can cause.
 A general dictionary defines stress as, ‘A specific response by the body to a stimulus, as fear or pain that disturbs or interferes with the normal physiological equilibrium of an organism, mental, or emotional strain or tension.’
 The word stress is derived from the Latin word ‘stringere' meaning to ‘draw tight' describing hardships.

-Everyday millions of people around the world experience stress ranging from mild dosages to extreme cases that lead to several complicated health disorders.
+Everyday, millions of people around the world experience stress ranging from mild dosages to extreme cases that lead to several complicated health disorders.
 Even animals, insects and plants experience various degrees of stress due to several reasons.
 Dr. Hans Selye, a reputed author of numerous papers and books on stress says headaches, insomnia, high blood pressure, heart and kidney diseases are the common problems created by stress.
-According to his expert opinion, ‘Every stress leaves an indelible scar, and the organism pays for its survival after a stressful situation by becoming a little older.’.
+According to his expert opinion, ‘Every stress leaves an indelible scar, and the organism pays for its survival after a stressful situation by becoming a little older.’
 When you are stressed your adrenal glands produce a hormone called cortisol.
-Cortisol is highly toxic substance that attacks muscles, organs, and rapidly diminishes your strength.
+Cortisol is a highly toxic substance that attacks muscles, organs, and rapidly diminishes your strength.
 It also diminishes your immune system leading to various kinds of mental and physical disorders.
 Stress is your body's natural response to every day's physical, emotional and environmental demands.

 Many people often confuse stress with plain tiredness.
 Whenever you ask someone if they are stressed they immediately say they are okay or feeling fine.
 But the reality is different.
 You could be highly stressed, but not physically tired.
 This is because stress is a silent killer and creeps into a person silently.
-You cannot avoid stress totally in today's life, especially in today's modern, complex workplace.
+You cannot avoid stress totally in today’s life, especially in today’s modern, complex workplace.
 It is a mental thing that has the potential to create complicated health disorders.
 To understand the difference between stress and tiredness just imagine a hot cup of soup.
 The hot soup can contain very less salt or a high quantity of salt.
 The quantity of salt (saltiness) is comparable to stress, while the temperature (hotness) is comparable to tiredness.
 The saltiness of the soup does not reduce even when it cools down.
-Similarly, a person need not be physically tired, but could be under a lot of stress internally.
+Similarly, a person need not be physically tired but could be under a lot of stress internally.
 For example, an impending tough exam, a court case, losing a job, workplace harassments, dealing with irrational people, accepting a heavy responsibility, etc., can create a lot of stress.
-On the other hand plain tiredness, usually caused by excessive physical activity or exercise can be eliminated by a few hours of sound sleep, or a good hot bath.
+On the other hand, plain tiredness usually caused by excessive physical activity or exercise can be eliminated by a few hours of sound sleep or a good hot bath.
 But stress cannot be eliminated by sleep or a bath.

-1. Are the job requirements absolutely clear in real world terms for what you are trying to do, or expected of you?
+1. Are the job requirements absolutely clear in real-world terms for what you are trying to do, or expected of you?
 Or, are you simply chasing hype and jargon?

-2. Do you have the necessary tools, knowledge, resources, staffing, training and budgets to do what you are trying to do?
+2. Do you have the necessary tools, knowledge, resources, staffing, training, and budgets to do what you are trying to do?

 3. Are the timeframes realistic for whatever you are trying to do, or are you chasing artificial deadlines created by clueless people?
 Are you burning out chasing unrealistic expectations from impatient customers, end users, bosses, etc?

-5. Are you generally short tempered and impatient by nature?
+5. Are you generally short-tempered and impatient by nature?
 Do you habitually get flared up over trivial workplace issues?
 Are others expecting you to read their mind and act accordingly?
 Alternatively, do you expect others to read your mind and act accordingly?

-6. Is it a specific colleague(s) who is the cause for your stress, or is somebody constantly breathing down your neck?
+6. Is it a specific colleague(s) who is the cause of your stress, or is somebody constantly breathing down your neck?
 Is someone out to get you, discredit you or snatch the credit for your efforts?